berinaniesh/berinaniesh.github.io/content/tips/install-arch-with-gui.md

 ### Pacstrap
 ```
-pacstrap -K /mnt base base-devel linux-zen linux-firmware linux-zen-headers networkmanager neovim man-db man-pages texinfo tldr git gnome gnome-extra fish amd-ucode reflector
+pacstrap -K /mnt base base-devel linux-zen linux-firmware networkmanager neovim man-db man-pages texinfo tldr gnome gnome-extra fish amd-ucode reflector
 ```

-The `-K` option initializes a new keyring.
+The `-K` option initializes a new keyring. -K is infact not necessary as we don't have a pacman keyring in our live Fedora ISO.
 Substitute your prefered window manager or DE in place of `gnome` and `gnome-extra` and `intel-ucode` in place of `amd-ucode` for intel systems.
 Add packages for your fancy raid or lvm setups.
 Fish shell for a user friendly shell.
 Once it completes,

 ### Fstab
 ```